-The final cost of making contractors whole for income taxes assessed and paid or assessed and still not paid on the contractor mitigation amounts they received is still not known.
-The best estimate at this time is between \$8.7 and \$9.0 million.
+The final cost of making contractors whole for income taxes assessed and paid or assessed and still not paid on the contractor mitigation amounts they received is now known and will be \$8,823,496.
 The agreement with the province is that all existing funds in the BCFRT accounts were to be applied to compensate the contractors for taxes paid or payable.
 Once the BCFRT funds were depleted, the province would replenish the BCFRT as required to meet the additional obligations to the contractors and the administration costs of the Trust.
 The first instalment of \$750,000 was received in 2014.
 A second installment of \$750,000 was received on May 30, 2016.
-The best estimate at this time is that the province will be asked to provide a further \$700,000 to \$1,010,000 to the BCFRT to allow it to meet this obligation.
+The province has been asked to provide a further \$872,000 to the BCFRT to allow it to meet the final tax related mitigation obligation.
+As of June 30, 2019, this request was being processed.